dionisggr/multiserve/README.md

 Better yet, Baseport is designed to serve as a main server so that multiple created apps can share the same database, while their unique concerns remain separate.
 For example, wy have 10 user tables with the same columns, when you could simply link new tables and databases of new projects to a singular user repository?

-For entrepreneurship and bringing small ideas / MVPS to life, this was my creation.
-I hope it can help others too.
+For entrepreneurship and bringing small ideas / MVPS to life, it feels like a godsend so far.

 ---